Constitution of France: Shared lawmaking power

+In the original version of Article 37, everything that was not reserved to the legislative domain in the article was of a regulatory character (i.e., under control of the executive branch), although that clause was removed later.
+Since 1982, the legislative domain expanded, and since the landmark 1971 decision of the Constitutional Council, additional sources were defined as part of the constitutional block, such as the 1789 Declaration of the Rights of Man and the 1946 constitutional preamble, which were henceforth part of the legislative domain, and after further reforms in 1996, the legislative domain has more power than was originally thought in 1958.

 Treaties and the EU

 It enables the ratification of international treaties and those associated with the European Union.
 It is unclear whether the wording, especially the reserves of reciprocity, is compatible with European Union law.

 Amendment

-The Constitution also sets out methods for its own amendment: a referendum (article 11) or a Parliamentary process with Presidential consent.
-The normal procedure of constitutional amendment is that the amendment must be adopted in identical terms by both houses of Parliament and then must be adopted by a simple majority in a referendum or by a three-fifths supermajority of the French Congress, a joint session of both houses of Parliament (article 89).
+The Constitution also sets out methods for its own amendment: either a referendum (article 11) or a parliamentary process with presidential consent.
+The normal procedure of constitutional amendment is that the amendment must be adopted in identical terms by both houses of parliament and then must be adopted by a simple majority in a referendum or by a three-fifths supermajority of the French Congress, a joint session of both houses of Parliament (article 89).

 Principles

+Judicial review

 Prior to 1971, though executive, administrative and judicial decisions had to comply with the general principles of law (jurisprudence derived from law and the practice of law in general), there were no such restrictions on legislation.
 It was assumed that unelected judges and other appointees should not be able to overrule laws voted for by the directly elected French parliament.